PapaIL/WindowsMosquittoFiles/README.md

  However, running the installer will install needed files and folders.

 Next copy all six .dll files from this repository into the C:\Program Files (x86)\mosquitto folder that the mosquitto-****.exe created.

+   Next, using Mosquitto-****.exe a SECOND time, install Mosquitto in the default directory, C:\Program Files (x86)\mosquitto
+    AND also install mosquitto as a service.

       Mosquitto should now have all it needs.
 Let's get it running & working.